ammarhakim/gkyl-doc/source/postgkyl/py-data.rst

    :header-rows: 1

    * - Member
-     - Decription
+     - Description
    * - interpolate(int component) -> narray, narray
      - Interpolates the selected component (default is 0) of the DG data on a uniform grid
    * - derivative(int component) -> narray, narray
-     - Calculates the deriative of the DG data
+     - Calculates the derivative of the DG data

 An example of the usage::